nojb/ocaml-c0/README.md

-# C0 interpreter and virtual machine
+# C0 bytecode compiler & virtual machine

 Welcome to the OCaml/C0 bytecode compiler and virtual machine.
 The objective is to learn how the OCaml bytecode compiler and interpreter works by writing a similar system for the